0xridwanobafunso/0xridwanobafunso/README.md

 # Hi there 👋

-I am Obafunso Ridwan Adebayo, a Software Engineer from Lagos, Nigeria.
-I build scalable software using industry-tested engineering principles and approaches.
-I care a lot about clean code, architecture, performance, testing, and much more.
-I am always eager to learn new technology stacks to improve my knowledge and career.
+Hey!
+I’m Ridwan, a software engineer from Lagos, Nigeria.
+I enjoy building software that scales, using proven engineering practices.
+I’m big on writing clean, maintainable code, designing solid systems, and making sure everything runs smoothly and efficiently.
+Testing?
+Absolutely—I believe it’s a must!
+I’m always curious and eager to learn new tools and technologies to level up my skills.
+If you’re into building cool stuff or just want to chat tech, let’s connect on [X](https://x.com/ridwanobafunso)!

 # Useful Links
 🚀 Portfolio: [Here](https://ridwanobafunso.xyz)